 If you refer to anything suspicious or criminal in nature, report it to the police (dial 911).
 If a disturbance seems threatening, immediately report it to the police (dial 911), alert other personnel in the area of the situation, lock doors and windows and evacuate, if necessary, under the direction of the police or your evacuation warden.

-Additional information on civil demonstrations is available online.
+Additional information on civil demonstrations is available on the EH&S website.
 In all cases, submit an accident report on the online accident reporting system.

 SECTION 10 - LABS: MOVE IN / MOVE OUT